ricmmartins/fasthack-linux/README.md

 * Challenge 13: **[Protecting a Server](Student/Challenge-13.md)**
 	- In this challenge we will discover about how to use Fail2Ban to protect services in a Linux environment.
 * Challenge 14: **[Running Containers](Student/Challenge-14.md)**
-	- Your objective in this challenge will be to create a container image from a sample application and make it run using Docker.
+	- Your objective in this challenge will be to deploy an Nginx container and access it.
+If you would like to go deeper, there is another option to deploy a simple PHP application.

 ## Prerequisites
 - Your own Azure subscription with contributor access for the Challenge 01 or contributor access to a pre-created Azure Virtual Machine for all other challenges.